Electronics Projects: Mods/Repairs

 The battery got taken out.

 I've had my electric toothbrush for almost a decade now, and I had no reason to replace it: I've kept it clean, I change the head pretty regularly, it just keeps working.
 Battery degradation, however, is a constant, and eventually it couldn't make it through a 2-minute brush without dying.
 I was pretty nervous about this repair - it's waterproof sealed, after all, and the battery was soldered in - but since it was non-functional anyway I figured I had nothing to lose.
 It was a bit of a pain, but I did it!...
-I forgot to take pictures of it with the new battery in though, so that's all the evidence you're doing to get.
+I forgot to take pictures of it with the new battery in though, so that's all the evidence you're going to get.
 Successfully avoided needing to get a replacement that wants to connect to my phone via bluetooth or something.

 Switch Lite Battery Replacement & Shell Swap